Representing Designated Persons: A UK Lawyer’s Perspective

 - Payments by specified entities or their subsidiaries: in March 2022, OFSI, for the first time, issued a general licence authorising specific entities – UK subsidiaries of designated persons VTB Capital plc and Sberbank CIB (UK) Ltd – to make payments of reasonable professional fees for the provision of legal services or reasonable expenses associated with the provision of legal services.
 Notification must be provided to OFSI within seven days of any payments made in reliance on the licence, and supporting records must be kept for a minimum of six years.

-The time taken by OFSI to process legal expenses licences can be considerable.
-According to its general guidance, OFSI aims to ‘engage’ on the substance of a completed application in four weeks, but warns that this does not mean that a licence will necessarily be issued in that period.
-In practice, OFSI will typically request further information around four weeks after receipt of an application.
-An application is only considered ‘complete’ once OFSI considers that it has received all the information that it needs.
-There are no publicly available statistics on the average processing times for licences, and no distinction is drawn between legal expenses licences and other categories of licences.
-Only cases that involve a risk of harm or a threat to life will be expedited as ‘urgent’, according to OFSI’s general guidance.
-A response to a Freedom of Information Act request reported by the Law Society Gazette in April 2022 revealed that OFSI had granted no legal expenses licences between 1 January and 10 March 2022, despite having received 15 applications relating to Russian individuals and entities.
-The time taken for legal expenses licences to be processed will clearly bear directly on access to justice, and specifically the designated person’s access to the courts as a fundamental right protected by the common law as well as under the Human Rights Act 1998 (HRA).
+The time taken by OFSI to process legal fees licence applications can be considerable.
+OFSI’s general guidance previously stated that it aimed to ‘engage’ on the substance of a completed application in four weeks, but now states that all new licensing applications are reviewed ‘as soon as practicable’.
+There are no publicly available statistics on the average processing times for licence applications, and ministerial responses to questions in Parliament have confirmed that no distinction is drawn by OFSI when processing applications between legal fees licences and other categories of licences.
+The current version of OFSI’s general guidance states that urgent and humanitarian cases (i.e., cases that involve a risk of harm or a threat to life) will be prioritised.
+At times of high demand, OFSI will also prioritise applications where there are issues of personal basic needs or wider humanitarian issues at stake that are of material impact or urgency.
+It is not, however, clear whether legal fees licence applications would be considered of material impact or urgency.
+A response to a Freedom of Information Act request reported by The Law Society Gazette in April 2022 revealed that OFSI had granted no legal fees licences between 1 January and 10 March 2022, despite having received 15 applications relating to Russian individuals and entities.
+The time taken for legal fees licence applications to be processed will clearly bear directly on access to justice, and specifically the designated person’s access to the courts as a fundamental right protected by the common law as well as under the Human Rights Act 1998 (HRA).
 The hurdles created for designated persons to access legal services are compounded by the limitations imposed by OFSI on the duration and amounts authorised by licences, which means that multiple consecutive licence applications may need to be submitted for the same legal proceedings or the performance of the same instructions, adding not just to the length of time spent on making applications but also to the costs of legal representation.

 Challenges to licensing decisions

-Representing a designated person in applications for revocations or variations of a UK designation
+Representing a designated person in applications for revocations of or variations to a UK designation

 There is still limited experience of ministerial reviews of UK autonomous designations or judicial challenges to ministerial decisions.
 While the UK was an EU Member State, requests for reconsideration would need to be addressed to the Council and applications to annul a designation directed to the General Court of the CJEU.
 Challenges to EU sanctions would not be heard by the UK courts unless they involved a decision by a UK public authority – such as a decision to request a person’s designation or a refusal to request the removal of a designation.
 In one of the earliest, unsuccessful, examples, a minister’s refusal to request a delisting was considered a matter of foreign policy and, as such, unsuitable for judicial review.
 A subsequent judicial authority concluded that it would be possible, albeit difficult, to challenge ministerial decisions to designate as well as to refuse to seek the removal of a designation.

-The new regime created by SAMLA for challenging UK autonomous sanctions has not improved the prospect of judicial scrutiny of designation decisions.
-Judicial review applications are likely to remain infrequent for the following reasons.
+The new regime created by SAMLA for challenging UK autonomous sanctions has not improved the prospect of judicial scrutiny of designation decisions, which is the only mechanism available to ensure that ministers exercise their powers to designate lawfully.
+Court applications are likely to remain infrequent for the following reasons.

 - A prerequisite to challenging any public act is the ability to understand the case against the designated person.
 Yet, they may not know the basis for their designation.
-There is a duty on the minister to provide a statement of reasons for designating a person by name under the standard procedure, and this statement would ordinarily be expected to be reproduced in the Consolidated List of Financial Sanctions Targets in the UK.
-There is, however, no legal obligation to provide a designated person with a copy of the evidence relied on in support of that statement of reasons.
+There is a duty on the minister to provide a statement of reasons for designating a person by name under the standard procedure, which would ordinarily be reproduced in the Consolidated List of Financial Sanctions Targets in the UK (the Consolidated List).
+This is not, however, a substitute for the evidence relied on in support of the designation, which must be sought separately from the FCDO.
+SAMLA does not require designated persons to be informed about the existence of the Sanctions Designation Form Evidence Pack (SDFE) or how to request access to it.
+There are no time limits governing the production of the SDFE or any means of understanding whether a disclosure is incomplete.
 Designated persons may invoke their rights as data subjects to obtain copies of their personal data, but this is an entirely separate process governed by data protection legislation.
+The FCDO routinely invokes exemptions in the UK General Data Protection Regulation and the Data Protection Act 2018 to resist disclosure of information over which it considers a claim to LPP could be maintained and to safeguard national security.

 - The designated person may not always be in a position to understand why a revocation request has been refused by the minister.
-Any matters can be excluded from the reasons for a refusal where the minister considers that they should be excluded in the interests of national security or international relations, for reasons connected with the prevention or detection of serious crime or in the interests of justice.
+It is at the minister’s discretion whether to publish a decision and the reasons for it.
+Although the designated person must be given a reason for the refusal, the minister can exclude any matters in the interests of national security or international relations, for reasons connected with the prevention or detection of serious crime or in the interests of justice.
 The courts may similarly hear sensitive evidence not disclosed to the applicant, in a ‘closed material’ procedure imported from domestic antiterrorist legislation.

 - Even where the designated person is in possession of the evidence relied on in support of their designation as well as the full reasons for the minister’s refusal of a revocation request, the grounds for challenge are limited.
 Although a minister may vary or revoke a designation at any time, there is only an obligation to do so if the necessary conditions cease to be met.
-Those necessary conditions have been further limited by amendments to SAMLA introduced by the Economic Crime (Transparency and Enforcement) Act 2022 (ECTEA), which enable ministers to conclude that any sanctions adopted for a discretionary purpose are appropriate without first satisfying themselves that there are good reasons to pursue the purpose for which the sanctions are to be adopted and that the imposition of sanctions is a reasonable course of action for that purpose.
+Those necessary conditions have been further limited by amendments to SAMLA introduced by ECTEA, which enable ministers to conclude that any sanctions adopted for a discretionary purpose are appropriate without first satisfying themselves that there are good reasons to pursue the purpose for which the sanctions are to be adopted and that the imposition of sanctions is a reasonable course of action for that purpose.

 - Finally, there appears to be nothing in SAMLA to prevent a designation from being remade on different grounds, even after it has been revoked by the minister or declared unlawful by a court.